palantir/sls-packaging/readme.md

 ```

 #### Product dependencies lock file
 `sls-packaging` also maintains a lockfile, `product-dependencies.lock`, which should be checked in to Git.
 This file is an accurate reflection of all the inferred and explicitly defined product dependencies.
+It exists so that product dependency changes surface in code review; nothing reads it at deploy time, because the packaged `manifest.yml` is generated separately.
 Run **`./gradlew --write-locks`** or **`./gradlew writeProductDependenciesLocks`** to update it. e.g.

 ```
 # Run ./gradlew writeProductDependenciesLocks to regenerate this file
 com.palantir.auth:auth-service (1.2.0, 1.6.x)
+com.palantir.foo:foo-service ($projectVersion, 1.x.x)
 com.palantir.storage:storage-service (3.56.0, 3.x.x)
 com.palantir.email:email-service (1.200.3, 2.x.x) optional
-com.palantir.foo:foo-service ($projectVersion, 1.x.x)
 ```

 _The `$projectVersion` string is a placeholder that will appear if your repo publishes multiple services, and one of them depends on another.
 The actual manifest will contain a concrete version._

 The suffix `optional` will be added for `optional = true` in the `productDependency` declaration.
 All dependencies are required by default.
+Required dependencies are listed first, followed by optional ones, so that reviewers can see the required set at a glance.

 It's possible to further restrict the acceptable version range for a dependency by declaring a tighter constraint in a
 `productDependency` block - this will be merged with any constraints detected from other jars.